shieldskcd/java_MC/README.md

 # java_MC
-Github for Java Master Class from Udemy.
+This repository for the Java MasterClass on Udemy.